 “That’s the magic of rhodium,” I said.

-The rhodium plating had whitened all the prongs and the metal area between the gemstones.
-The diamonds looked twice as bright against the shiny, reflective surface of the rhodium.
+The diamonds looked much better with the white prongs.
+They looked twice as bright against the shiny, reflective surface of the rhodium.
 It really did look like a new ring.

 What about You?